German Cockroach Identification and Behavior

 Prevention for German Cockroach Identification and Behavior

 - Eliminate Food Sources: Store all pantry items in airtight glass or hard plastic containers.
 Do not leave pet food out overnight.
-Additionally, wipe down your toaster crumbs and grease splatters every single evening.

 - Manage Moisture: Fix leaky pipes under the sink immediately.
 Ensure your bathroom fan is working properly to reduce humidity.
-Moreover, dry out your sinks and bathtubs before going to bed.

 Why DIY Treatments Often Fail